dataiku/solutions-contrib/bs-documentation/source/code-studio/code-starters/index.md

   npm run start
   ```

-- View the web application on the Dev panel
+- You can now preview the web application in the Dev panel of the Code Studio.

 ![Angular Web Application](assets/02-angular-template.png)

-### Running the backend
+### Initiating the Backend

 - Activate the backend code environment